Duane Slick: Early life and education

+Work

+The image of a coyote head as well as its shadow has become his "signature leitmotif" in his paintings and prints.
+Slick has stated that by "depicting coyote’s shadow, he returns metaphysical autonomy to a folk art object drained of its original intention through capitalism."

+He has taught fine arts at Rhode Island School of Design (RISD) since 1995.

 In 2010, he was a resident at School for Advanced Research (SAR), where he created his work Field Mouse Goes to War.
-In 2012, Slick was awarded the Eiteljorg Contemporary Art Fellowship, and his work was included in the associated group exhibition, We Are Here!
-(2012).
+In 2012, Slick was awarded the Eiteljorg Contemporary Art Fellowship, and his work was included in the associated group exhibition, We Are Here!.